-One striking problem with language is how it boxes perception into preconceptions learned from birth onward.
+One striking problem with language is how it boxes perception into preconceptions that we learn from birth onward.
 Peeking outside this culturally induced ‘brain washing’ is not possible as long as one is a staunch supporter of any definitional status quo.
 Perhaps it is healthy to consider at least the possibility that a rock is conscious.

 So, is a rock conscious?

 What is thinking?
 I define thinking as a brain function that requires symbolic language.
 Thus, according to this definition, without language, there is no thinking.
 Think is also a synonym for believe.
 To paraphrase chapter 71, To know yet to believe that one does not know is best; Not to know yet to believe that one knows will lead to difficulty.

-Clearly we are stuck with thinking.
+Clearly, we are stuck with thinking.
 Symbolic language is an integral and instinctive part of who we are — our awareness, our consciousness.
 What we think, however, is more fluid.
-Acknowledging that a rock may be conscious is more fluid, and conforms with, ‘to know yet to think that one does not know is best‘.
+Acknowledging that a rock may be conscious is more fluid, and conforms to chapter 71’s To know yet to think that one does not know is best‘.
 Why?
 It leaves the door open for mysterious sameness, as chapter 56 puts it, to tickle your consciousness.
-Mysterious sameness hints that all existence shares an essence of being is consciousness; it is shared by all existence.
+Mysterious sameness hints that all existence shares an essence of being, a consciousness of being… ‘Beingness’.

 (1) This is the same friend who instigated my last post, See No Evil.
 This post, Is a Rock Conscious? , and that last post are somewhat connected.